MicrosoftDocs/azure-docs/articles/azure-policy/create-manage-policy.md

    There are two pricing tiers within Azure Policy – *Free* and *Standard*.
 With the Free tier, you can only enforce policies on future resources, while with Standard, you can also enforce them on existing resources to better understand your compliance state.
 Because we are in Limited Preview, we have not yet released a pricing model, so you will not receive a bill for selecting *Standard*.
 To read more about pricing, look at: [Azure Policy pricing](https://acom-milestone-ignite.azurewebsites.net/pricing/details/azure-policy/).

-8. Select the **Scope** - the subscription (or resource group) you previously registered when you opted into Azure Policy.
+8. Select the **Scope** - the subscription (or resource group) you previously registered.
 A scope determines what resources or grouping of resources the policy assignment gets enforced on.
 It could range from a subscription to resource groups.

    For this example we are using this subscription - **Azure Analytics Capacity Dev**.
 Your subscription will differ.